-V shares are growth shares.
-This means that they only share in the capital growth of the business from the point that they were issued.
+In the Vestd articles, our class of growth shares are called V shares.
+As growth shares, the V shares only share in the capital growth of the business from the point that they were issued.
 So, for example, if they are issued at a hurdle of £1 per share, then they will only share in any eventual net sale proceeds that are over and above £1 per share.
 This means that existing shareholders are only value diluted for growth from that point, rather than the existing worth of the company.

-Specialised accountants are used to carrying out valuations for these purposes, however, and have a good feel for what is likely to be unacceptable or acceptable to HMRC in due course.
-In some cases, depending on the nature of the company, a premium of 20-40% may be applied to the market value to reflect any “hope value” of the shares, and thus further mitigate any risk of HMRC deciding at some point in the future that these shares had been undervalued at issue.
+In most cases, depending on the nature of the company, a premium of 20-40% may be applied to the market value to reflect any “hope value” of the shares to reflect any "hope value", and thus further mitigate any risk of HMRC deciding at some point in the future that these shares had been undervalued at issue.
 In a worst case scenario, if they so decided, they would charge income tax on any differential between the hurdle and their determined market price at the time.

-Below is an “opinion” from our legal adviser, Olswang, that drafted the Articles that addresses this:
+Below is an “opinion” from our legal adviser, who drafted the Articles that addresses this:

 “In relation to the V Shares, as drafted in the pro forma articles for platform companies, we would confirm the following based on the law (and our understanding of HMRC's interpretation of the law) as it stands today: